Vaesea/godottux/README.md

 - Completely accurate Tux movement (if someone were to add this in, that'd be cool!)
 - Add-on Support
 - Completely accurate HUD (I tried to make it as accurate as I could)
-- In-game console (Use the Godot Output thing instead)
+- In-game console (Use the Godot Output thing to debug your code instead)
+- The same scripting system (While there is scripting, it's done using variables in a block instead)

 There also isn't a level editor, not even as a separate program.
 I might try to add one at some point, but for now, just use the template level and worldmap as a base for your level or worldmap.